KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 When finished with our tokens, we may send them to the gateway and withdraw the corresponding KMD funds via the [gatewayswithdraw](../customconsensus/gateways.html#gatewayswithdraw) method.
 Only the current owner of the KMD funds may execute the `gatewayswithdraw` method for these funds.

 ::: tip
-Recall that for the gateway to function, the oracle dApp must be running.
+Recall that for the gateway to function, the oracle instance must be running.
 :::

-Before we execute `gatewayswithdraw`, we must first import the private key for the `gatewaysdeposit address` on node which has oraclefeed dApp running (this is needed only once).
+Before we execute `gatewayswithdraw`, we must first import the private key for the `gatewaysdeposit address` on node which has oraclefeed instance running (this is needed only once).

 Find the `gatewayDepositAddress` in the `deposit` property of the returned values of the following command: